AmgadHasan/store-data-chatbot/README.md

 ```sh
 docker run -v $(pwd)/data:/app/data -p 7860:7860 --env-file .env bookstore-chatbot:latest
 ```
+## Data scraping
+### Documentation for Web Scraping Script

+The data scraping code is contained in `src/scape.py`.
+This script is designed to scrape a website to gather detailed information about books.
+The data collected includes the book's title, price, star rating, availability, description, category, and stock quantity.
+The scraped data is then saved to an SQLite database.

+#### Steps

+1. **Determine Total Pages and Products**
+   - The script starts by visiting the home page of the website.
+   - It parses the HTML content to find the total number of products and the total number of pages available for pagination.
+   - This information is extracted using regular expressions from specific text elements on the page.

+2. **Scrape Book Details**
+   - For each book listed on a page, the script extracts basic information such as the title, price, and star rating.
+   - It then constructs the URL for the detailed page of each book and navigates to it.
+   - On the detailed page, the script gathers more comprehensive data, including the book's description, category, and stock quantity.

+3. **Scrape All Books on All Pages**
+   - Using the total number of pages determined earlier, the script iterates through each page.
+   - For each page, it calls the function to scrape book details for all books listed on that page.
+   - It accumulates all the gathered book data into a list of dictionaries.

+4. **Save Data to SQLite Database**
+   - Once all book data is collected, the script creates an SQLite database and defines a table structure to store the book information.
+   - It then inserts all the collected data into the database.

+5. **Logging**
+   - Throughout the process, the script logs important information, such as the total number of products and pages, the progress of scraping each page, and any errors encountered.
+   - This helps in monitoring the script's execution and troubleshooting any issues.

+### Areas for improvement
+- Concurrency: Use multithreading or asynchronous requests to handle multiple requests simultaneously, e.g. scraping multiple pages concurrently
+- Error Handling: Implement a retry mechanism and graceful exit for interruptions.
+- Data Validation: Validate and clean data before storing it.
+- Rate Limiting: Implement adaptive throttling to respect server capacity.

 ## Example answers
 ### Q: Are there any books in the 'Travel' category that are marked as 'Out of stock'?